Younger Onset Dementia

 What you might see in Younger Onset Dementia

 Because Younger Onset Dementia is classified by age rather than type, it is important that you use the Information sheets for the particular type of dementia your person living with dementia has to understand more about what you might see.
-Check out the dementia NZ or local affiliate website for information about the type of dementia that has caused the Younger Onset Dementia in this instance.
+Visit the Dementia New Zealand website or contact your local dementia organisation for information about the type of dementia that has caused the Younger Onset Dementia in this instance.

 - They are often still employed- or their partner is.